tylercollier-devmtn/rubrics/personal_project.md

 * Each email client (the software that displays the email) about format.
 If you only need very simple email messages, you'll be fine.
 Be advised that all styling must be inline (no external stylesheets; you must use the style attribute), and some styles are ignored and thus don't work, such as flexbox.
 The rules change over time.
 * Just to make sure that you are aware: all styling is in line styling.
 A.K.A.
 Styling will be a time sink if you choose to make a complicated email.

+#### Twilio

+Twilio has a very wide range of servies that can be used.
+They vary from sending SMS messages, phone calls, real-time video, as well as programmable chats all from your Node.js server.
+For the sake of this project, it would be recommended that you limit your Twilio experience to just the SMS serviece.
+Twilio’s SMS service is very easy to use after you go through the extensive set up it requires.

+Gotchas:
+* Twilio does not require an traditional “API key”.
+To set up your Twilio SMS service you must request an account SID and a Twilio Authentication token.
+You must then apply for a phone number that will be handling all of the message sending.
+* There is a free account (Yay!) as well as paid accounts.
+With the free account, you are limited to sending messages to a single phone number that you choose during creation and only that number while using the free account.
+A free Twilio account can be great if you just want to be the sole receiver or the information.
+If you want to have your users receive messages, you’ll have to fork over some moneys per message sent.

 #### CSS-in-JS